BAK2K3/hard-drivers/TESTING.md

     * Started with absolute positioning of image in bottom right, but the image would sometimes overlap with content and required excessive viewport configurations.
     * Attempted finite height definition in px, however this was a similar outcome to the above, whereby it required consideration of "Min-height" as well as "Min-width" for viewports.
     * Attempted to add both the hero image and the "sales pitch" to a row, with Bootstrap col's, and to set the hero-image height in Viewport Height.
 However, this required the explicit definition of Div sizes, and image % size, which became cumbersome and less fluid.
-    * Set the pages "content" size to viewport-px (height of header+footer), then set all sections of the page to be in Flex format, with the appropriate layout definitions being amended on each viewport.
+    * Set the pages "content" size to viewport-px (height of header + footer), then set all sections of the page to be in Flex format, with the appropriate layout definitions being amended on each viewport.
 This allowed fully dynamic image sizing, and div resizing, for the size of the page, regardless of device height/width.
     * This concept was then implemented into the about and enquire pages.

 2. **Clicking the modal button on the Enquire page attempted to submit the form, highlighting incomplete fields on mobile, and triggering "this field needs completing".**